-Who do you call in an emergency and what is the equivalent of dialing 911 in Germany?
+Who do you call in an emergency and what is the equivalent number to 911 in Germany?
 911 or 9-1-1 is synonymous with emergency calls since it’s the emergency phone number in North America.
-Movies and pop culture have made it common knowledge that dialing 911 in the USA, Canada or Mexico will connect you to an dispatch office which can send out emergency responders.
-While the United Kingdom, British territories and Hong Kong as well as other countries use 999, the emergency number to use in Germany and the European union is 112.
-We’ll go over who to call with your emergency and what different emergency numbers exit.
+Movies and pop culture have made it common knowledge that dialing 911 in the USA, Canada or Mexico will connect you to a dispatch office that can send out emergency responders.
+While the United Kingdom, British territories and Hong Kong as well as other countries use 999, the emergency number to use in Germany and the European Union is 112.
+We’ll go over whom to call with your emergency and what different emergency numbers exit.

 112 is the one number you need for emergency calls in Germany–and the European Union.
-What constitutes an emergency can be a subjective matter, and just like in the UK or the US, abuse of emergency numbers or prank calls carry a hefty fine.
+112 in Germany is the equivalent to 911.
+What constitutes an emergency can be a subjective matter, and just like in the UK or the US, abuse of emergency numbers or prank calls carries a hefty fine.
 But you should definitely call 112 in the following cases:

 - Dangerous and possibly life-threatening situations